percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

 .. warning::

-   |xtrabackup| will not copy keyring file into the backup directory.
+   |xtrabackup| will not copy the keyring file into the backup directory.
 In order to
-   be prepare the backup, you must make a copy of keyring file yourself.
+   prepare the backup, you must make a copy of the keyring file yourself.
 If you try to restore the backup after the keyring has been changed you'll see errors like ``ERROR 3185 (HY000): Can't find master key from keyring, please check keyring plugin is loaded.`` when trying to access encrypted table.

-If you look at the :file:`xtrabackup_checkpoints` file, you should see some contents similar to the following:
+If you look at the :file:`xtrabackup_checkpoints` file, you should see contents similar to the following:

 .. code-block:: none